UK Centre for Astrobiology

 Barbara Cavalazzi, University of Bologna.

-Rebecca Prescott, NASA Johnson Space Center, University of South Carolina, University of Hawai‘i at Mānoa.
+Rebecca Prescott, NASA Johnson Space Center, University of Mississippi, University of Hawai‘i at Mānoa.

 Cyprien Verseux, Center of Applied Space Technology and Microgravity (ZARM), University of Bremen.